xiaotangujin/planpace-privacy/CUEPLAN_AI_FLOW_SPEC.md

 CuePlan import behavior:

-- Coordinates present: prefill the map.
+- Coordinates present: create the location trigger and prefill the map.
-- Address present but no coordinates: ask the user to confirm the location on the map.
+- Address present but no coordinates: keep it as descriptive text only; do not create a location trigger.
-- No address and no coordinates: mark the location as incomplete and ask the user to fill it.
+- No address and no coordinates: ignore the location object.

 ## 13. B-Plan Extension